 EM are in much better shape for this taper than they were in 2013.
 Ironically, this is partly because of the damage done by the 2013 episode, as currencies were driven to extremely cheap levels, which led to much improved trade balances.

 We see three key positive factors for EM economies today, which weren’t there in 2013:

-- Real exchange rates:this measure of currency value (comparing the cost of the same goods in different countries) is much less stretched across the asset class compared to 2013.
-Consequently, external accounts (value of exports minus imports) are much healthier, which means EM generally have less need for, or exposure to, foreign portfolio flows.
-This makes the probability of dramatic declines in currencies low.
+- Real exchange rates: this measure of currency value (comparing the cost of the same goods in different countries) is much less stretched across the asset class compared to 2013.
+Consequently, external accounts (value of exports minus imports), are much healthier, which means EM generally have less need for, or exposure to, foreign portfolio flows.
+This makes the probability of dramatic declines in currencies, such as were experienced in 2013-2015, low.

-- Real interest rates: EM central banks have already begun to tighten interest rates to respond to higher inflation, giving them a head start in moving real interest rates towards or beyond zero.
+- Real interest rates: EM central banks have already begun to tighten interest rates to respond to higher inflation, giving them a head start in moving real interest rates (policy rates minus inflation) towards or beyond zero.
 The relative attractiveness of EM real interest rates versus developed markets should persist, drawing capital to the asset class.

 - Limited scope for dollar strength: The dollar should rise in value as market fears about higher rates increase.
 That will no doubt lead to higher volatility for EM currencies until there is more clarity on the timing of tapering.
 Unlike 2013, however, the dollar’s rise will likely be curbed by far larger external deficits and much larger fiscal deficits.